filipvanlaenen/nombrajkolektoj/README.md

-# Nombraj Kolektoj — Numeric Collections for Java Based on the Kolektoj Collections Framework
+# Nombraj Kolektoj — Numeric Collections for Java

 *“Nombraj kolektoj” is Esperanto for “numeric collections”.*